-Many Access databases contain hundreds, or even thousands, of tables, forms, queries, reports, macros, and modules.
-With a few exceptions, all the objects in an Access database reside within a single file with an extension of ACCDB, ACCDE, MDB, MDE, or ADP.
+Many Access databases contain hundreds or even thousands of tables, forms, queries, reports, macros, and modules.
+With a few exceptions, all the objects in an Access 2016 database reside within a single file with an extension of ACCDB or ACCDE.
+Access databases can also have an extension of MDB or MDE.
+Databases with these extensions are backward-compatible with Access 2003 and prior versions.